Admiral John Charles and Mary Charles Scholarship

 The Buttedahl and Skene Learning and Teaching Award

 The Buttedahl and Skene Learning and Teaching Award supports initiatives that enhance professional growth of the faculty as a whole, enhance teaching at Royal Roads University, and serve a strategic function in highlighting faculty members' contributions to the university's success.
 The fund supports faculty members in making direct links between scholarships, teaching effectiveness, research and student learning.

 The Royal Roads Canadian Forces Active Service Award

 The Royal Roads Canadian Forces Active Service Award is granted annually to a current member of the Canadian Forces who exemplifies exceptional service to country or community.
 This award was established to honour Royal Roads' military legacy and its continued commitment to provide higher-learning opportunities to Canadians serving their country.

 This award is made available by the generosity of the McCreath Family and the Bank of Montreal for Royal Roads students who are current members of the Canadian Forces.

 Wanja Munaita Award

-The Wanja Munaita Bursary has been established to assist students enrolled in the Master of Arts in Human Security and Peacebuilding program at Royal Roads University who are passionate about delivering justice or improving other’s access to justice.
+The Wanja Munaita Bursary has been established to assist students enrolled in the Master of Arts in Human Security and Peacebuilding program at Royal Roads University who are passionate about delivering justice or improving other’s access to justice, with preference for those working in African or Canadian Indigenous communities.
 During her time as a student at Royal Roads Ms. Munaita thought she was passionate about justice, but it wasn’t until she had completed her program and started working, that she learned it was at the very centre of her core.
 It is her hope that this bursary helps in her goal of making justice available to all.
 Ms. Munaita was inspired to start this award by those who made sacrifices for her in order to attain education, particularly her late mother and her father who continues to guide her.